-To avoid stress in days when you don’t have enough time to exercise, break it into more manageable amounts.
-For example, to meet the daily goal of 30 minutes of exercise, schedule a ten minute walk after each meal.
+To avoid stress on days when you don’t have enough time to exercise, break it into more manageable amounts.
+For example, to meet the daily goal of 30 minutes of exercise, schedule a ten-minute walk after each meal.
 In that way, you will reach your goal without feeling stressed about it.

 So, take a few minutes of your day to forget about everything and just breathe deeply.

 Catching up with a friend, listening to your favorite music, watching your favorite TV series or just a funny YouTube video will help you relax and enjoy the small things in life.
 Learn how to accept reality and try not to feel stressed about irrelevant things such as slow-moving traffic.

 If you find some time to enjoy the joys of everyday life, you won’t get easily stressed about trivial matters.

 If you start feeling stress while at work, walk around the office for a few minutes, go to another part of your workplace, or just walk the steps a few times.
 If you are at home, walk around your rooms, or in your yard to let more oxygen enter your brain.
 This will significantly relieve the tension.

 Get more comfortable by losing your clothes and removing your glasses and that extra shirt.
 Also, do some foot and toe stretches to relieve the tension in your feet.

 You’ll be surprised how good it feels.
 Another thing you can do is a contract and relax muscles throughout your body, starting from your feet and legs, continuing through your abs and back, all the way to your shoulders and face.